FTX founder Sam Bankman-Fried convicted of defrauding cryptocurrency customers

 They showed the jury pictures of Bankman-Fried sleeping on a private jet, sitting with a deck of cards and mingling at the Super Bowl with celebrities including the singer Katy Perry.
 Assistant U.S. Attorney Nicolas Roos called Bankman-Fried someone who liked “celebrity chasing.”

-In a closing argument, defense lawyer Mark Cohen said prosecutors were trying to turn “Sam into some sort of villain, some sort of monster.”
+In a closing argument, Cohen said prosecutors were trying to turn “Sam into some sort of villain, some sort of monster.”

 “It’s both wrong and unfair, and I hope and believe that you have seen that it’s simply not true,” he said.
 “According to the government, everything Sam ever touched and said was fraudulent.”